Trial

 In law, a trial is a coming together of parties to a dispute, to present information (in the form of evidence) in a tribunal, a formal setting with the authority to adjudicate claims or disputes.
 One form of tribunal is a court.
 The tribunal, which may occur before a judge, jury, or other designated trier of fact, aims to achieve a resolution to their dispute.

 Types by finder of fact

 Where the trial is held before a group of members of the community, it is called a jury trial.
 Where the trial is held solely before a judge, it is called a bench trial.
 Hearings before administrative bodies may have many of the features of a trial before a court, but are typically not referred to as trials.
 An appeal (appellate proceeding) is also generally not deemed a trial, because such proceedings are usually restricted to a review of the evidence presented before the trial court, and do not permit the introduction of new evidence.

 Types by dispute

-Trials can also be divided by the type of dispute at issue.